haoran119/c-cpp/面试总结之C-C++/README.md

         */
         ```
     * Deep Copy
-        * In Deep copy, an object is created by copying data of all variables, and it also `allocates similar memory resources with the same value to the object`.
+        * In `Deep copy`, an object is created by `copying data of all variables`, and it also `allocates similar memory resources with the same value to the object`.
 In order to perform Deep copy, we need to `explicitly define the copy constructor and assign dynamic memory` as well, if required.
 Also, it is required to `dynamically allocate memory to the variables in the other constructors`, as well.
         ```c++
         // C++ program to implement the
         // deep copy